 Testing new crash games always gives me a bit of a thrill, like a kid with a new toy.
 I try to temper my expectations, though.

-Sometimes, I’m over the moon about new titles; other times, I’m let down.
-With PumpedX, I’m aiming for a middle ground—excited but cautious.
+Sometimes, I’m over the moon about new titles; others, I’m let down.
+With PumpedX, I aim for a middle ground—excited but cautious.

 Let’s get into it and see what this fitness-themed crash game from Turbo Games brings to the table.